alexa-samples/skill-sample-nodejs-zero-to-hero/README.md

-# Feliz Cumpleaños: Construye una Skill de Alexa Atractiva
-## ASK Developer Training Course in Spanish
+# Happy Birthdaay: A skill for our ASK Developer Training Course

-Support code for ASK Developer Training Course for Spanish Alexa locales.
+Support code for ASK Developer Training Course for multiple locales.
 This is progressive code that starts from scratch and adds features on each module.
-The Learn more is suitable for teaching how to code Alexa skills (see the README file on each module for instructions on how to evolve the code departing from the previous module).
+The Learn more links below are suitable for teaching how to code Alexa skills (see the README file on each module for instructions on how to evolve the code departing from the previous module).

 ## Part 1 - Alexa-Hosted Skills (preset - Hello World)